nats-io/nats.node/migration.md

 ## Payloads

-Previous versions of nats.js created an encoded connection that required all messages to be either binary, strings, or JSON.
-Version 2, simplifies the API, by making all payloads Uint8Arrays.
+Previous versions of NATS.js created an encoded connection that required all messages to be either binary, strings, or JSON.
+Version 2 simplifies the API by making all payloads Uint8Arrays.
 User code that is interested in a different format, can simply encode/decode as necessary.

 The `StringCodec()` and `JSONCodec()` functions return an encoder interface: